brunoleomenezes/ararajuba/README.md

 `sh ararajuba.sh -count hdfs://path/database/table/ <integer>`:
 1. In the file `output_count_errors.txt` the tables that gave error in `select count (integer)`.
-2. `Integer` must be an int number.
+2. `Integer` (number of lines of the select count command) must be an int number.

 ------------------------------------------------------------------------------